-Julie Dumond, Pharm.D., M.S., is an assistant professor in the Division of Pharmacotherapy and Experimental Therapeutics.
+Julie Dumond, Pharm.D., M.S., is an associate professor in the Division of Pharmacotherapy and Experimental Therapeutics.
 Her primary research interest is the pharmacokinetics/pharmacodynamics of antiretrovirals.
 She is currently conducting a clinical study in aging, HIV-infected subjects to explore the effects of cellular aging and frailty on antiretroviral toxicity and efficacy.

 Pharmacometrics Core Facility

 Pharmacometrics is the science of understanding and mathematically describing drug action and variability in the body, including:

 - Pharmacodynamics: the effects of drugs over time